the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 What is the canonical agent response even supposed to _be_ in that case?

 Well, you'd be surprised at how well LLM-as-a-Judge performs empirically, [achieving over 80% agreement with human judges in certain cases](https://arxiv.org/abs/2306.05685).
-Humans usually [don't even agree with each other](https://en.wikipedia.org/wiki/Inter-rater_reliability#Disagreement) that often (anyone who's had even one holiday dinner with relatives can confirm).
+Humans usually [don't even agree with each other](https://en.wikipedia.org/wiki/Inter-rater_reliability#Disagreement) that often.

-If you're still skeptical, I suggest creating a **meta-eval pipeline** of examples with human-labeled, ground-truth annotations, and run your LLM judge to generate its own set of annotations, iterating on the prompt / config as needed, until you achieve sufficiently high alignment to address your concerns.
+If you're still skeptical, I suggest creating a **meta-eval pipeline** that runs human-annotated examples through your LLM judge, which generates its own set of annotations.
+You can assess the results and iterate on the prompt / config as needed, until you achieve sufficiently high alignment to address your concerns.

 Overall, LLM-as-a-Judge is an increasingly popular, state-of-the-art evaluation paradigm, producing generally robust metrics especially when aggregated, and gives us automated, principled insight into agent performance that would otherwise be difficult to capture.